Close Menu

 Trolley Tours and Horse-Drawn Carriages

 For a unique perspective on Savannah’s history and architecture, hop aboard a trolley tour or a horse-drawn carriage.
 These guided tours provide a fascinating glimpse into the city’s past and offer a comfortable way to see the sights.
-(See Also: Is January Good Time to Visit Spain – Winter Wonderland Awaits)
+(See Also: When Is the Best Time to Visit Toronto Canada – Unforgettable Experiences)

 Public Transportation